This deck is confidential. Enter the access code to continue.

 Automates deal execution for investment banks

 Representative selection.
 Does not include all cohort companies.
+Cohorts are composed of PhD, undergraduate, and MBA founding teams.

 Team